Implementing a Successful Drug Free Workplace

-Studies have indicated that successful drug-free workplace programs have five key components.
+Studies have indicated that implementing a successful drug free workplace program involves five key components.

 Drug abuse is unhealthy.
 It can diminish workers’ ability to cooperate and work well.
 It can reduce long-term productivity and profits.
 It can reduce quality of life, both in the workplace and elsewhere, for those who are using illicit drugs or using alcohol in an unhealthy manner.
 Drug use is illegal!

 Why should your company implement a drug free workplace policy?

 - To comply with laws, regulations contractual requirements

 - To qualify for insurance discounts, rebates, and other incentives

 - To prevent associated problems (e.g., absenteeism, accidents, injuries, productivity loss)